-This light comes on briefly while starting the engine.
+This light comes on briefly when the vehicle is turned on.
 If it does not, have the vehicle serviced by your dealer.
 If the system is working normally, the indicator light then turns off.

-The traction off light comes on when the Traction Control System (TCS) has been turned off by pressing and releasing the TCS/StabiliTrak/ESC button.
+The traction off light comes on when the Traction Control System (TCS) has been turned off.
+If StabiliTrak/Electronic Stability Control (ESC) is turned off, TCS is also turned off.
+To turn TCS and ESC off and on, see Traction Control/Electronic Stability Control \Rightarrow 193.

-This light and the StabiliTrak/ESC OFF light come on when StabiliTrak/Electronic Stability Control (ESC) is turned off.

-If the TCS is off, wheel spin is not limited.
+If TCS is off, wheel spin is not limited unless necessary to help protect the driveline from damage.
 Adjust driving accordingly.